saviornt/NexusLite/Project_Development.md

 - Design with concurrency in mind using `RwLock` from the start.
 - Design with async in mind using `tokio` for both network and file-based async I/O.
 - Design modules with error handling and logging using the `thiserror`, `log`, and `log4rs` crates.
+- Testing & the use of `.unwrap()`, as per its documentation: Because this function may panic, its use is generally discouraged.
+Panics are meant for unrecoverable errors, and may abort the entire program.
+Instead, prefer to use the ? (try) operator, or pattern matching to handle the Err case explicitly, or call [unwrap_or], [unwrap_or_else], or [unwrap_or_default].

 ### Sprint 1 - Core In-Memory Engine